 Get Started Today

-If you are interested in learning more about your tooth replacement options, especially dental implants, contact our Bryan office at (979) 846-0353 to schedule your restorative dentistry consultation with Dr. Michael Kramr or Dr. Brian Spence today.
+If you are interested in learning more about your tooth replacement options, especially dental implants, contact our Bryan office at (979) 846-0353 (call or text) to schedule your restorative dentistry consultation with Dr. Michael Kramr or Dr. Brian Spence today.